mmoreram/symfony-bundle-dependencies/README.md

 }
 ```

-Maybe one of your bundle dependencies need the kernel, or special data to be
+Maybe one of your bundle dependencies needs the kernel, or special data to be
-instanced.
+instantiated.
 Well, see that this method receives the kernel as the unique
 parameter.
 Use it :)

 ``` php